-The academy has also been contributing in assisting a few neighborhood countries in meeting apex-level training requirement of their forestry cadres.
+The academy also contributes to assisting a few neighborhood countries in meeting apex-level training requirement of their forestry cadres.

-The initial training of the IFS officers, their periodic in-service trainings and also the induction training of the state service foresters graduating to the IFS, provide the foundational anchorage with knowledge and skill sets as well as intermittently nurture them with renewal and enrichment of acumen and insights.
+The initial training of the IFS officers and also the induction training of the state service foresters graduating to the IFS provide the professional competency grounding with the specialized knowledge and skill sets in forestry and allied areas.
+Their periodic in-service trainings intermittently nurture them with renewal and enrichment of acumen and insights.
 These engagements ensure the flourishing of the service to foster the best team of capable and competent administrators, managers and agents and leaders of change entrusted with the task of conservation and sustainable management of the forest resources and the forestry sector in tune with the contemporary national and international agenda.

 This is the age of unprecedented accelerations induced and catalyzed by population growth and dynamics, globalization and disruptive transformations spurred by technological, economic and market factors and innovations.
-The scenarios and contexts are also confounded by anthropogenic climate change phenomena and their impacts and other human aggravated denudations and impairments in the natural systems of balance and resilience – related to environmental degradation, land desertification and degradation, ecological stresses, biodiversity loss and biological invasion etc. The associated challenges are multifaceted and grave and the options and opportunities are inviting for the abiding human instinct of strife and survival and spirit of ingenuity and creativity for tackling and resolving the adversities and hardships.
+The scenarios and contexts are also confounded by human aggravated denudations and impairments in the natural systems of balance and resilience and related to environmental degradation and their impacts, land desertification and degradation, ecological stresses, biodiversity loss and biological invasion etc. including anthropogenic climate change phenomena.
+The current Covid-19 pandemic appears to be one of the episodic and intractable manifestation of the adverse environmental-ecological conditions on global scale.
+The associated challenges are multifaceted and the options and opportunities are inviting for the abiding human instinct of strife and survival and spirit of ingenuity and creativity for tackling and resolving the adversities and hardships.
 Exploring and navigating pathways and solutions for sustainable development with consensual sagacity and humane approaches have become essential shared concerns at all levels and scales – global, regional, national and local.

-To meet the challenges and capitalize on the avenues and opportunities, the IFS fraternity have to be abreast in the mode of continuous learning and renewal, with the latest revealed wisdom, knowledge and skill resources, and innovation potentials within forestry and wildlife management arena as well as transcending these into many other sectors and professional specializations of current times.
-The inter-disciplinary and cross-sect-oral approaches have become essential mainstay for effective governance and efficient, economic and fast paced administration involving forests and forestry.
+To meet these challenges with competence and ingenuity, the IFS fraternity have to be abreast in the mode of continuous learning and renewal, with the latest revealed wisdom, knowledge and skill resources, and innovation potentials within forestry and wildlife management arena.
+These are also the time for transcending into other sectors and professional specializations to chart out convergent working identifying and leveraging complementarities.
+The inter-disciplinary and cross-sectoral approaches have become essential mainstay for effective governance and efficient, economic and fast paced administration involving forests and forestry.

-The massive growth of population in the country that would stabilize only by another three decades and the essential or inevitable widespread geographical expansion with the attendant ramifications of the necessary infrastructure development and growth of economic activities entail in many instances intense human induced adverse environmental and ecological footprints affecting land resources and forest landscape therein.
+The massive growth of population in the country that would stabilize only over another three decades and the inevitable widespread geographical expansion with the attendant ramifications of the necessary infrastructure development and growth of economic activities entail in many instances intense human induced adverse environmental and ecological footprints affecting land resources and forest landscapes therein.
 As such the profound appreciation, knowledge and insights about forests and forestry and the enmeshed scientific and technological aspects thereof have become necessary for other key influential stakeholders in the country.
-Towards this end, the academy has of late been also organizing appreciation programmes and sensitization modules for the members of other civil services, judiciary, and even the legislature at appropriate levels.
-These and other modes of engagements for enlarging and mainstreaming the contemporary knowledge and understanding about forests and forestry in governance & administration in other segments of the services and sectors civil administration, defense, industry and commerce, and other constitutional organs of the state need to be augmented.
+Towards this end, the academy has to undertake activities for mainstreaming the contemporary knowledge and understanding about forests and forestry in governance and administration in other services and sectors – civil, defense, industry and commerce, and also other constitutional organs of the state.

-The academy strives to continuously improve and update in terms of training inputs, generation, pooling and dissemination of knowledge and skill resources, the methodologies,human resources, infrastructure, facilities and services to facilitate efficient and gainful delivery of the trainings and knowledge sharing.
+The academy strives to continuously improve and update the training inputs and methodologies and generation, pooling and dissemination of knowledge and skill resources.
+It keeps on investing in development of infrastructure, facilities and services to facilitate efficient and gainful delivery of the trainings and knowledge sharing.

-With compact core faculty of forest officers of varied experiences and specializations, we maintain network of faculty resource pool from other institutions, academia, expert professionals in a big way besides those from sister organizations within MoEF& CC, GoI.
-This ensures quality and value addition in the training programmesand engagements transcending the boundaries of conventional forestry profession for infusion and exchange of ideas and knowledge from other fields and specializations, and also enhances the competence and capability of the academy.
+With compact core faculty of forest officers of varied experiences and specializations, we maintain network of faculty resource pool from other institutions, academia, expert professionals besides those from sister organizations within MoEF& CC, GoI.
+This ensures quality and value addition in the training programmes and engagements transcending the boundaries of conventional forestry profession.
+This fosters infusion and exchange of ideas and knowledge from other fields and specializations, and also enhances the competence and capability of the academy.

 The academy has always been bestowed with guidance and support of Government of India – MoEF&CC, its other institutes and organizations, and other ministries and organizations in successful performance of its mandated tasks and rendering progressive accomplishments.
 Cooperation and support of the State Forest Departments have always been forthcoming in all spheres - participation of the trainees, training field tours, on-job trainings and the enlightening feedback and assessments.